Chüy Region: Divisions

 The Chüy Region is divided administratively into one city of regional significance (Tokmok), and eight districts:

 Kant, Kara-Balta, Kayyngdy, Kemin, Orlovka and Shopokov are cities of district significance.
 There is one urban-type settlement in the region: Bordu (part of Kemin District).

 The Chüy District surrounds the city of Tokmok.
 The Alamüdün District surrounds the city of Bishkek, which however is not part of Chüy Region but a region-level administrative unit in its own right.
 The southwestern heel is administered as two exclaves of Jayyl and Panfilov Districts, Panfilov having a valley to the southeast and Jayyl the mountains to the north, west and southwest.

 Economy

 The economically active population of Chüy Region in 2009 was 349,921, of which 297,298 employed and 52,632 (15.0%) unemployed.

 Agricultural production includes wheat, maize, sugar beets, potatoes, lucerne, and various vegetables and fruits.
-There is little industry in the region.
+The region is the most industrialised and agriculturally developed in Kyrgyzstan.